jmix-framework/jmix/README.md

 * ScheduledTask
 * FilterEntity

 **Note**.
-Tenants don't have write access to entities without the `tenantId` attribute.
+Tenants don't have write access to entities without the attribute with @TenantId.
 It is also true for Jmix system entities.

 # Predefined Roles

 - **tenant-admin-role** - allows user to configure tenants.
-- **default-tenant-role** - default tenant user role.
-By default tenant role.

 # Managing Tenants